Steelers WR Antonio Brown Is Ready To Cheer On The Browns

 Follow KDKA-TV: Facebook | Twitter

-PITTSBURGH (KDKA) – Pittsburgh Steelers WR Antonio Brown took to social media on Wednesday to show that he is ready to cheer the Cleveland Browns to a victory on Sunday.
+PITTSBURGH (KDKA) – Pittsburgh Steelers wide receiver Antonio Brown took to social media on Wednesday to show that he is ready to cheer the Cleveland Browns to a victory on Sunday.

 RELATED STORIES: